Best AI Notes Summarizers for Study and Cited Review

 1. Atlas

-Atlas fits best once notes or source material are already in a project and the summary needs to hold up under a follow-up question.
-Import Markdown notes, add PDFs or other sources, mention them in chat, and ask a grounded question.
+Atlas fits when notes or source files are already in a project and you need to ask more questions.
+Add Markdown notes, PDFs, or other sources.
+Mention them in chat and ask a clear question.

 2. Mindgrasp